 While some people believe that the coating is simply an added bonus to any wire's magnetic properties, there is no real explanation behind why this is the case.
 The coating was actually invented by a company in Pennsylvania as an effort to protect their products from rusting and corrosion.

 With the coatings, the wire becomes resistant to corrosion because of the coating's ability to reduce the amount of oxygen that gets inside the wire.
 This prevents the wire from corroding because the oxygen doesn't have access to the wires inner core.

 This kind of coating is commonly used for many different purposes.
-However, enameled wire is more commonly known as an alloy wire due to the fact that its alloy composition is almost entirely copper.
+However, enameled wire is more commonly known as an alloy wire due to the fact that its alloy composition is entirely copper.